 Address common concerns which may affect patient outcomes, including but not limited to pain, infection, blood loss, and venous thrombolic disease.

 This continuing medical education activity is provided by

 ACCREDITATION: Vindico Medical Education is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-CREDIT DESIGNATION: Vindico Medical Education designates this live activity for 22.5 AMA PRA Category 1 Credit(s)™.
+CREDIT DESIGNATION: Vindico Medical Education designates this live activity for a maximum of 21.5 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 FACULTY/PLANNER DISCLOSURE POLICY: In accordance with the Accreditation Council for Continuing Medical Education’s Standards for Commercial Support, all planners, teachers and authors involved in the development of CME content are required to disclose to the accredited provider their relevant financial relationships.
 Relevant financial relationships will be disclosed to the activity audience.

 NOTICE: Faculty, topics, program schedule and credit hours are subject to change.
 Audiotaping or videotaping is prohibited without written permission from the program director and the Office of Medical Affairs and Compliance.